 - Choose regular bedding over sleeping bags.
 Sheets, blankets, and a proper comforter make the experience of tent camping in the cold much more manageable.
 Plus there’s no zipper barrier so you can warm your frigid feet on your partner during serious cold cuddle fests.

 - Create a routine.
-We had a system of assigned tasks every day – we would set-up the tent together and then as Nick put the stakes in the ground, I would begin blowing up the air mattress.
+We had a system of assigned tasks every day – we would set up the tent together and then as Nick put the stakes in the ground, I would begin blowing up the air mattress.
 I would put the bedding on the bed while he put the rain fly over the tent.
-Same-ish thing in reverse in the morning.
+A same-ish thing in reverse in the morning.
 We both knew our jobs and learned to do them more quickly and efficiently every day.

 2: Automobile Reliability is Key

 When your car also doubles as your home, it’s pretty imperative that it is in tip-top condition.
-Because if something goes array you’ll be forced to find a local mechanic and hope they can get it fixed in short order.
-Otherwise you’ll be stranded for a while.
-Speaking of stranded, if you find yourself camping in the middle of nowhere and your car won’t start, you’ll be be seriously screwed.
+Because if something goes awry, you’ll be forced to find a local mechanic and hope they can get it fixed in short order.
+Otherwise, you’ll be stranded for a while.
+Speaking of stranded, if you find yourself camping in the middle of nowhere and your car won’t start, you’ll be seriously screwed.

 Van Life Tips in Case Your Ride is Questionable